InvertedX/express-reducer/README.md

 The above route will return entire object but the client just need name and profile_image but creating multiple end points with different response is tedious.

-using express-reducer we can solve this issue similar to  **[GraphQL](http://graphql.org)** client can pass what they need client can pass `Pluck` keyword as GET parameter along with required object keys
+using express-reducer we can solve this issue similar to  **[GraphQL](http://graphql.org)** .client can pass what they need using `Pluck` keyword as GET parameter along with required object keys

 for example